awsdocs/aws-transfer-user-guide/doc_source/edit-server-config.md

    The **Add server host key** page displays\.

 1. In the **Server Host Key** section, enter an RSA, ECDSA, or ED25519 private key that is used to identify your server when clients connect to it over the SFTP\-enabled server\.
+**Note**
+When you create a server host key, make sure to specify `-N ""` \(no passphrase\)\.
+See [Creating SSH Keys on macOS, Linux, or Unix](key-management.md#macOS-linux-unix-ssh) for details on how to generate key pairs\.
 ![\[The Server Host Key console section.\]](http://docs.aws.amazon.com/transfer/latest/userguide/images/create-server-configure-additional-details-server-host-key.png)

 1. \(Optional\) Add a description to differentiate among multiple server host keys\.
 You can also add tags for your key\.